godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **uri_decode** **(** **)** |const|

 Decodes the string from its URL-encoded format.
 This method is meant to properly decode the parameters in a URL when receiving an HTTP request.
+See also :ref:`uri_encode<class_String_method_uri_encode>`.

 .. tabs::